executablebooks/jupyter-cache/README.md

 -      raise Exception('oopsie!')
 ```

+### Staging Notebooks for execution

+Staged notebooks are recorded as pointers to their URI,
+i.e. no physical copying takes place until execution time.

 If you stage some notebooks for execution, then you can list them to see which have existing records in the cache (by hash) and which will require execution:

 ```console